-Our Half-Day virtual orientations are designed to provide you with the majority of resources that you will need in order to transition as a new Old Westbury Student.
-Sessions include a specific focus on support services for students and how to access them both in-person and virtually, as we re-start for fall 2021.
+Our Half-Day in-person orientations are designed to provide you with the majority of resources that you will need in order to transition as a new Old Westbury Student.
+Sessions include a specific focus on support services for students and how to access them both in-person and virtually, if needed.

 Part 2: Advisement

 Advisement appointments for each student will be held virtually or in-person, based on the student's need.
 During these 30-40 minute appointments, the advisor will help you create a schedule for your first semester and discuss how that schedule fits with your long-term goal of completing your degree.